Concern About Russia Dominates As Lithuanians Vote - UrduPoint

 "Lithuania's understanding of the Russian threat is unanimous and unquestionable, so the main candidates are following suit," Eastern Europe Studies Centre director Linas Kojala told AFP.

-Polls close at 1700 GMT and the result is expected later on Sunday -- although a run-off on May 26 will probably be needed as no candidate is expected to win an overall majority.
+Polls close at 1700 GMT and the result is expected later on Sunday -- but a run-off on May 26 will probably be needed with no candidate expected to win an overall majority.

 Opinion polls give the incumbent, 59-year-old former banker Gitanas Nauseda, a comfortable lead over the other seven candidates, who include Prime Minister Ingrida Simonyte and prominent lawyer Ignas Vegele.